-Scout Richters graduated from the University of Nebraska-Lincoln with a Bachelor of Journalism degree in 2011.
-She earned her Juris Doctorate from Brooklyn Law School in 2014.
-During her time in New York, Scout worked as a legal intern for the National ACLU’s Women’s Rights Project.
-Scout’s student note on using the constitution to expand access to oral contraceptives was published in the Brooklyn Journal of Law & Policy.
+Before joining the ACLU of Nebraska, Scout was a staff attorney at Legal Aid of Nebraska, practicing primarily in Lancaster County Juvenile Court in abuse and neglect and juvenile law violation cases.
+Scout graduated from the University of Nebraska-Lincoln with a Bachelor of Journalism degree and earned her Juris Doctorate from Brooklyn Law School.
+During her time at Brooklyn Law, Scout clerked at the National ACLU’s Women’s Rights Project.
+Her student note on using the Constitution to expand access to a daily birth control pill was published in the Brooklyn Journal of Law & Policy.